danjones1986/site/docs/_posts/2021-03-14-manipulating-pipelines-with-templates-and-expressions.md

 tags: azure-pipelines azure-devops templates
 ---

+### Introduction
-Beyond creating standard Azure DevOps Pipeline definitions, we can actually use templates to manipulate a pipelines definition.
-We can make scripts before or after tasks, or add stages based on certain condition, or choose to reject a pipeline if certain definitions may or may not exist.
+Beyond creating standard Azure DevOps Pipelines, we can use templates to manipulate a pipelines definition.
+We can make custom steps run before or after tasks, or add stages based on certain conditions, or choose to reject a pipeline if certain definitions may or may not exist.

 By passing the stages, jobs or steps to a template, we can within the template read the definition, and manipulate it how we see fit.

 When passing definitions to a template, you must pass them as a specific data type, you can find a list in the [Pipelines runtime parameters](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/runtime-parameters?view=azure-devops&tabs=script#parameter-data-types) documentation.

-Most relevant to the context of manipulating our pipeline definitions with templates include the following.
+Data types relevant to the context of manipulating our pipeline definitions with templates include the following.

 | Data type        | Notes           |
 | ------------- |:-------------:|